 Thomas Dammann Application Eligibility & Conditions

 The purpose of the competition is to assist (a) students registered at Irish (including Northern Irish) third level educational institutions, and (b) practitioners of the visual arts and design.
 The financial assistance is provided so that the applicant can complete a project in the area of visual culture, visual arts and/or design.
 The Trustees use criteria including whether the project is interesting, novel, important and/or will contribute significantly to the applicant's intellectual and personal development.

-The closing date for applications is Monday 25th March 2019 at 1800 hrs GMT.
-The Trust will endeavour to notify successful applicants by the end of April 2019.
+The closing date for applications is Friday 9th February 2024 at 6 pm GMT.
+Successful applicants will be notified by the end of April 2024.
 If applicants have not heard from the Trust, they must assume that they were unsuccessful.
-Payments will be sent to the winning applicants by or before June 2019.
+Payments will be sent to the winning applicants by or before June 2024.

 The decision of the Trustees is final and no correspondence/phone calls etc. shall be entered into.

-- The Trustees may at their discretion make one or more award in every year, if the applications are in their opinion of sufficient merit.
+- The Trustees may at their discretion make one or more award in every year.

-- All applications must be made exclusively by website application form.
+- Applications must be made exclusively by website application form.
 Each applicant may make only one application for each competition.

 - The Trustees will not generally entertain group applications.

 - The Trustees accept applications from those who applied to the Trust in previous years.

 - As indicated on the application form, applicants must state clearly the total foreseeable costs of the project in euro, the amount being sought from the Trust and where relevant, details of applications made elsewhere for financial support for the project.
 Remember that the trustees will not consider applications for funding for conference attendances, rental of studios, purchase of materials or equipment, or costs of work placement.